sdondley/sdondley.github.io/_notes/Web dev.md

 ---
 date: '2020-07-17 01:40:48'
 title: 'Web Development'
-updated: '2020-07-20 17:13:08'
+updated: '2020-07-24 11:04:40'
 ---
 ## css
 ### utf8 characters for bullets

-This solution solves the problem of long bulleted text wrapping below the bullet.
+This solution solves the problem when longer bulleted text wrap around on a line and appears below the bullet.

 ```html
 <style>